 McEnroe was also a great Davis Cup player, he held a record of 41-8 in singles and 18-2 in doubles, having won the competition five times (1978, 1979, 1981, 1982, 1992).

-“Mac” was extremely talented, his game being based on precision and touch on top of an iconic and lethal serve.
+“Mac” was extremely talented, his game based on precision and touch on top of an iconic and lethal corkscrew serve.
 He was also known for his outrageous on-court behaviour in the well-mannered world of tennis.
-He was sometimes vulgar and his constant quarreling with the officials did not go unnoticed in a gentleman’s sport.
+McEnroe was often vulgar and his constant quarreling with the officials was a constant source of trouble for the powers that be.

-The facts: John McEnroe goes all out to get Agassi, Sampras to play for U.S.
+The facts: John McEnroe goes all out to get Agassi, Sampras to play for USA

 When McEnroe was appointed captain of the United States Davis Cup team, he made it quite clear that he intended to convince the top players to play the competition again.
 The United States had lost in the quarter-finals of the Davis Cup in 1999, but Andre Agassi had refused to play because of a feud with the United States Tennis Association (USTA), and Pete Sampras, prioritizing Grand Slam tournaments, had only played one doubles match since the 1997 final.

 “I’ll repeat obviously once again, I’m hopeful to have them on the team.
 You got a pretty good start.
 You only have to win three out of five (matches).
 Pretty good odds they’re going to win three out of four matches.” said the new captain on September 8.